 Know your feet.

 Take a good look every day to see if you’ve cut or bruised your feet without realizing it.
-Pay attention to any growths or discoloration.
-If your foot swells or changes in color, for example, it could be a sign of a fractured bone or poor circulation.

 Practice good foot hygiene.

 Wash your feet every day.
 Dry them thoroughly, especially between the toes.
 Moisturize any dry skin (but not between your toes), or dust with foot powder to keep your feet dry.
 Cut the nails straight across to avoid ingrown toenails, which can lead to infection.
 However, be careful when wielding the scissors: if you’ve lost sensation in your feet, or if your nails have hardened, consider having your nails trimmed professionally.

 Wear shoes with ample cushioning and socks that protect against friction.
 Make sure your shoes fit by having your foot measured every time you buy a new pair.
 Avoid high heels or shoes with pointy toes.
 If you must wear such shoes for dressy occasions, try to limit the amount of time they are on your feet.